suzannepk/mpi_parallel/README.md

 global_dot = 22 + 38 + 38 + 22 = 120

-# Thinking about Local and Global Arrays and Variables
+# Thinking About Local and Global Arrays

-MPI is **distributed memory parallelism** meaning we need to trasnfer all or some of the data to the memory assocated with each process.
+MPI is **distributed-memory parallelism**, which means each process works in its own pool of memory.

-We could give each process a full copy of the array again, but it is a much better use of memory and more efficient for data transfer if we distribute only the parts of the array that each process works on to the memory associated with that process.
+We *could* give every process a full copy of the arrays, but this wastes memory and requires unnecessary data transfers.
+Instead, MPI distributes **only the needed chunks** of the global arrays to each process.

- MPI’s job is to distribute the global arrays into local chunks, so in many cases, just like the people in our example above, each process only stores and works on its own small part in its own pool of memory.
-To track the interations in that small part, we will setup local indicies for the loops.

-So for the example we have been following, that means we must setup local arrays and indicies for each process.
+To make this work:
+- Each process has its own **local arrays** and **local indices**.
+- The global indices are mapped to local ones, so each process only handles its part of the data.

+---

 ## Work Division for Dot Product

 | Index Range (Global) | Rank | Local Index | Operation (Global Index)  | Operation (Local Index)                             | Calculation  | Result |